ryzheboka/Whitespace/README.md

 - Subtract
 - Multiply
 - Divide
-- Modulo (Difference to original implementation: remainder always has the sign of the dividend)
+- Modulo - difference to original implementation: remainder always has the sign of the dividend
 - Store
 - Retrieve
 - InputNumber
-- InputChar
+- InputChar - needs to be fixed

-Hopefully more coming.
+- Label (String)
+- Call (Label)
+- Jump (Label)
+- Jump If Zero (Label)
+- Jump If Neg (Label)
+- Return
+- End